mousemke/flounder/README.md

 this.reconfigure( props )
 this.refs
 this.setIndex( index, multiple )
+this.setText( text, multiple )
 this.setValue( value, multiple )
 ```

 `clickIndex( index, multiple )` sets the item with the passed index as selected.
+If multiple is true and it is a multi-select box, it is selected additionally.
+Otherwise it's selected instead.
+This accepts arrays as well.
+Without multiple equaling true it will only select the last option.
+This fires the onClick event

+`clickText( text, multiple )` sets the item with the passed text as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This fires the onClick event

 `clickValue( value, multiple )` sets the item with the passed value as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This fires the onClick event

 `deselectAll()` deselects all data